damolinx/vscode-bookmarks/README.md

 ## Bookmark

 A _bookmark_ is a reference to a document that is saved in the context of the current workspace (`Workspace`), or independent from it (`Global`).
+Absolute `URI`s are used as location descriptors so any filesystem supported by VSCode can be bookmarked.
-Full `URI`s are kept around but the UI will adjust how they are displayed, calculating a relative path based on current workspace.
+The UI, however, will adjust how bookmarks are displayed, e.g., calculating a relative path based on current workspace.

+A bookmark's identity is tied to its URL, which always includes a one-based line number fragment (e.g., `file://workspace/file.rb#L1`).

-## Folders
+## Bookmark Folders

-A _folder_ is a container that allows you to group bookmarks.
-Note that bookmakrs must be unique within a given folder.
+A _folder_ is a container for bookmarks.
+As such, they are not related to the associated file-system structure.

+The only constraint imposed by folders is that a given bookmark must be unique within it, i.e., you can add a bookmark to `file://workspace/file.rb#L1` to every single folder, but only once per folder.
+Every bookmark is its own entity, so for example, if you change the display name on one of them, only the specific entry is updated.

 ## Bookmarks View

 The `Bookmarks` View is the main UI component for this extension.
+It lists all your bookmarks in two different sections:

+- `Global`: shows bookmarks that are always available, regardless of what current workspace is.
-It lists all your bookmarks in two different sections: `Global` includes bookmarks that will be displayed in all VSCode windows, and `Workspace`, which shows bookmarks associated with currently opened workspace, if any.
+- `Workspace`: shows bookmarks associated with the currently opened workspace, if any.

 You can change the display mode for the tree:

 - `Name`: shows the file name and target line number.
 A path hint is shown as description.